ChilliCream/hotchocolate-docs/docs/code-first.md

 }
 ```

-This gives you the flexibility to tab into the data that is avilable in the query engine execution context and use it to make your resolvers more dynamic.
+This gives you the flexibility to tab into the data that is available in the query engine execution context and use it to make your resolvers more dynamic.